SawhneySatvik/LawyerUp/README.md

 # LawyerUp
-Lawyer Up is a legal chatbot. - GDSC Solution Challenge
+Lawyer Up is a legal chatbot - GDSC Solution Challenge